Zwilling J. A. Henckels

 Zwilling J. A. Henckels AG is a German knife-maker based in Solingen, Germany.
 It is one of the largest and oldest manufacturers of kitchen knives for domestic and professional use, having been founded in June 1731 by Peter Henckels.
-It is also one of the oldest operating companies in the World.
+It is also one of the oldest operating companies in the world.
 The brand's namesake was Johann Abraham Henckels (1771–1850), who renamed the brand after himself under his leadership.
-J.A.
-Henckels is one of the leading manufacturers of chef's knives.
-Since 1970, Zwilling is fully owned by Werhahn KG.
-The following brands belong to the Zwilling Group: ZWILLING, HENCKELS, Miyabi, BSF, Demeyere, Staub, Fontignac, Ballarini, Flammkraft, and Santos Grills.
+J. A. Henckels is one of the leading manufacturers of chef's knives.
+Since 1970, Zwilling has been fully owned by Werhahn KG.
+The following brands belong to the Zwilling Group: Zwilling, Henckels, Miyabi, BSF, Demeyere, Staub, Fontignac, Ballarini, Flammkraft, and Santos Grills.

-Early history & expansion
+Early history and expansion

 "Zwilling" (German for 'twin') was founded on 13 June 1731 by the German knife-maker Peter Henckels.
-The logo was registered with the Cutlers’ Guild of Solingen, making Zwilling one of the earliest examples of a trademarked company.
-In 1771, Peter's son Johann Abraham Henckels (1771–1850) the later namesake of the company was born.
+The logo was registered with the Cutlers' Guild of Solingen, making Zwilling one of the earliest examples of a trademarked company.
+In 1771, Peter's son Johann Abraham Henckels (1771–1850)—the later namesake of the company—was born.
 The Henckels logo has been in the current shape with a red background since 1969.

 J. A. Henckels opened the first trading outlet in 1818 in Berlin, opening a shop in New York City in 1883 and followed a year later by Vienna.
 The company exhibited its products at the 1851 Great Exhibition at the Crystal Palace in Great Britain, being awarded an international knifesmithing medal.